 Property and equipment are carried at cost.
-Overhauls and major improvements that increase the value or extend the life of compressor equipment are capitalized and depreciated over 3 to 5 years.
-Ordinary maintenance and repairs are charged to income.
+Overhauls and major improvements that increase the value or extend the life of compression equipment are capitalized and depreciated over 3 to 5 years.
+Ordinary maintenance and repairs are charged to cost of operations, exclusive of depreciation and amortization.
 Depreciation is calculated using the straight-line method over the estimated useful lives of the assets as follows: